How to Enable the Hidden Administrator Account in Windows 11

 What is the Built-in Administrator Account?

-Windows 11 has a special, hidden Administrator account that has more power than your usual account, letting you make big changes to your computer.
+Windows 11 includes a special, hidden Administrator account.
+This account wields more power than your typical user account, allowing for significant system modifications.

 How to Turn On the Hidden Administrator Account